This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 When I say I love Christmas, I mean it!
 There really aren’t words to express the joy, comfort, love, and happiness it brings.
-No, it’s not the presents, nor candy, nor the decor (well that’s a small part).
-More, it’s the fact that each year we have a time period where joy prevails, gratitude seems to overflow and family comes first.
+No, it’s not the presents, candy, or decor (well, that’s a small part).
+More, it’s the fact that each year, we have a time period where joy prevails, gratitude seems to overflow, and family comes first.
 And because of this, I love to perpetuate the season as much as I can.

 Caramel Thumbprint Cookies